Getting Your Smile Back with Dental Bridges

 Family & Cosmetic Dentistry of the Rockies offers fixed (permanently attached) and removable bridges, which are recommended according to your individual condition.
 Fixed bridges are non removable and offer almost the same stability and strength as natural teeth, which is ideal for patients who have retained most of their jaw structure and density.
 Removable bridges are better suited for patients who have lost significant lip, cheek, and jaw support, because they provide internal reinforcement for the mouth and face.
 They are also generally less expensive than fixed bridges, and are easier to clean and maintain.

 The popularity of dental bridges can be attributed to the fact that it is a practical and versatile solution for replacing missing teeth and restoring your appearance.
 Because they are made from strong and non-toxic materials, they can last up to 15 years (sometimes even longer) with good oral hygiene and maintenance.
 Dental bridges can preserve and promote your dental health by:

-Though bridges have obvious cosmetic benefits, it also qualifies as a restorative dental procedure–which means that most dental insurance plans should cover a significant portion of the treatment.
-There is also no special care required; just practice regular oral hygiene and avoid destructive habits (i.e. chewing hard substances, grinding teeth, playing sports without a mouth guard, etc) and your bridge should last for years before it needs replacing.
+Though bridges have obvious cosmetic benefits, it also qualifies as a restorative dental procedure, which means that most dental insurance plans should cover a significant portion of the treatment.
+There is also no special care required.
+Simply practice regular oral hygiene habits and avoid destructive habits (i.e. chewing hard substances, grinding teeth, playing sports without a mouth guard, etc), and your bridge should last for years before it needs replacing.

 At your second appointment, the temporary bridge is removed and your new bridge is checked for look and fit.
 Your dentist should be able to make adjustments on the spot, depending on your condition and the type of bridge you have.
 Otherwise, followup office visits may be required to ensure proper fit and bite.